Supported by CPHC, UKCRC, EPSRC & BCS

 “What Can be Learned from the Research?
 Findings from a U.S. Initiative to Broaden Participation in Computing” [Abstract]

-Session 5: Weds 11 Nov with Jane Hillston (Professor of Quantitative Modelling, U of Edinburgh, UK), Hannes Werthner (Professor of Computer Science, TU Wien, Austria) & Ignatios Vakalis (Professor of Computer Science, California Polytechnic, San Luis Obispo, CA)
+Session 5: Weds 11 Nov with Jane Hillston (Professor of Quantitative Modelling, U of Edinburgh, UK), Hannes Werthner (Professor of Computer Science, TU Wien, Austria), Gertrude Kappel (Professor at the Institute of Information Systems Engineering at TU Wien, Austria) & Ignatios Vakalis (Professor of Computer Science, California Polytechnic, San Luis Obispo, CA) Moderated by Faron Moller

 Increasing Diversity in the Face of Enrolment Booms in Computer Science – or Computer Science is Too Important to be Left to Men [Abstract]